-An intuitive and clear navigation system is the key to the success of any website, allowing visitors to quickly find the information they need and greatly enhance the user experience.AnQiCMS as an efficient content management system, provides flexible and powerful functions to build and manage the navigation menu of the website, including perfect support for multi-level structures and secondary dropdown menus.
+A clear and intuitive navigation system is the key to any website's success, as it can guide visitors to quickly find the information they need and greatly enhance the user experience.AnQiCMS as an efficient content management system provides flexible and powerful features to build and manage website navigation menus, including perfect support for multi-level structures and secondary dropdown menus.

-Define your navigation structure in the AnQiCMS background.
+Define your navigation structure in the AnQiCMS backend

-The first step to build a multi-level navigation menu in AnQiCMS is to configure it in the background management interface.
-You can go to“Backend Settings”Area, findNavigation SettingsOptions.
+The first step in building a multi-level navigation menu in AnQiCMS is to configure it in the backend management interface.
+You can go to“Background Settings”area, find“Navigation Settings”Option.
 This is the center where you manage all website navigation.

-2. Navigation link settings: build menu itemsThis is the core process of creating and organizing specific menu items.
+Navigation link setting: Build menu itemsThis is the core link in creating and organizing specific menu items.
 In the navigation link settings, you can configure the following key information for each menu item:

-• Built-in linkIncluding the homepage, article model homepage, product model homepage, etc., for quick access to the core function pages of the website.
+- Built-in linkIncluding the homepage, article model homepage, product model homepage, etc., for quick access to the core functional pages of the website.

-• Category page link:You can choose any existing article category, product category, or standalone page on the website as a navigation target to ensure that the navigation is closely integrated with the website content.
+- Category page linkYou can choose any existing article category, product category, or standalone page as the navigation target, ensuring that the navigation is closely integrated with the website content.

-When the navigation structure is defined in the background, the next step is how to elegantly present them in the front-end template of the website.
-AnQiCMS provides a powerfulnavListLabel, it can provide the background configuration data to the template in a structured form.
+After the navigation structure is defined in the background, the next step is how to elegantly present them in the front-end template of the website.
+AnQiCMS provides powerful features for this.navListThe tag, it can provide structured data from the background configuration to the template.

-UsenavListWhen using the label, you can specify the navigation category ID to be called (typeIdfor exampletypeId=1usually corresponds to the main navigation.
-If your website has enabled the multi-site feature, you can also specify which site's data to call throughsiteIdthe parameter.
+UsenavListWhen using the tag, you can specify the navigation category ID to be called (typeId), for exampletypeId=1usually corresponds to the main navigation.
+If your website has enabled the multi-site feature, you can alsositeIdParameters to specify which site's data to call.

-The following is a simplified and coherent code example that demonstrates how to use tags to build a navigation with a secondary dropdown menu.navListBuild a navigation with a secondary dropdown menu using tags:
+This is a simplified and coherent code example that shows how to usenavListtags to build a navigation with a second-level dropdown menu:

 <nav class="main-navigation">